timjoy/indecision-app/README.md

 File Manifest:

 Credits and Acknowldgements: Andrew Mead deserves full credit for this code.
-I simply successfully carried out his prescribed assignments to reproduce crucial parts of it.